How the San Joaquin Housing Market Has Recovered

 Growth and new development have stimulated the local economy, and continues to do so.
 Even if many of the new residents are keeping their jobs in the Bay Area, their other business is coming to SJ.
 “It’s interesting to note when just one home sells how many businesses are directly or indirectly involved and derive their income from a real estate transaction,” Jan says.
 “It’s not just the realtor, it’s lenders, insurance companies, decorators, painters, landscapers, home inspectors, carpet cleaners, title companies, accountants, furniture stores, gardeners, nurseries, and so many more.
 All of this brings money to the local economy and to local government entities as well… There are so many benefits to the local economy when there is a healthy real estate market.”

-Homeowners are using their equity to make home improvements, such as interior remodels, new landscaping, pools, and more.
+Homeowners are using their equity to make home improvements utilizing professional services such as interior remodels by specialist home remodeling companies, as well as new landscaping, pools, and more.
 This benefits the area contractors getting the jobs, their employees, and local retail stores.
 It also enables these businesses to hire and employ more people, paving the way for a healthier workforce.
 Rachelle says the need for subcontractors is huge as clients build new homes in the area.
-This could bring even more people to the area to fill those jobs, or employ some of Stockton-Lodi’s unemployed residents—the metro has a 7.7 percent unemployment rate.
+This could bring even more people to the area to fill those jobs, or employ some of Stockton-Lodi’s unemployed residents-the metro has a 7.7 percent unemployment rate.

 New Rules for Buyers & Sellers

 The SJ County housing market isn’t what it used to be, and that’s a good thing!
 But with economic growth comes inevitable change; buying a home isn’t the same.